rodyherrera/Quantum/README.md

 # used by the application.
 MONGO_URI = mongodb://user:password@hostname:port

+# MONGO_AUTH_SOURCE: Specifies the database to authenticate against.
+# Use this if your authentication credentials are stored in a different database
+# than the one you're connecting to.
+Commonly, this is set to "admin".
+MONGO_AUTH_SOURCE = admin

 # SMTP_HOST (OPTIONAL): Points to the host of the SMTP server.
 For example "smtp.myservice.com".
 SMTP_HOST =